nishantvarma/pi/README.md

 ## Overview

-A simple programmable interface for advanced users, particularly those who prefer organizing files and folders as an outliner.
+A user interface for programmers that displays the filesystem as an outline.

-## Big Ideas
+## Design Principles

-* Shell is powerful because it gives a language with *commands* as primitives.
+* Map thoughts to action in O(1) time.
-* It can do *anything* expressible in the language.
+* Auto-complete.
-* O(1) access with auto-completition is good while typing.
+* Shells can do *almost* anything.
 * GUI is just partial + auto-complete ahead of time.